A UW-branded cloud service which provides access to many of Microsoft's online tools through a Microsoft Account.

 This service is included in the Technology Recharge Fee.
 There is no charge for UW affiliates; cost-recovery charges may apply for work performed for other institutions.

-Primarily used by Disability Resources for Students (DRS) and academic departments needing accessible materials for their students.
-The service is also used by Disability Services Office (DSO) as requested for needs of faculty, staff, and UW visitors.
-This service is primarily available to UW affiliates; however, occasional work is performed for other Washington state higher education institutions.
+This service is primarily used by Disability Resources for Students (DRS) and academic departments needing accessible materials for their students.
+The service is also used by Disability Services Office (DSO) as requested and as needed for faculty, staff, and UW visitors.
+This service is primarily available to UW affiliates; however, occasional work is performed for other Washington state higher education institutions on a fee basis.

 Service Level Description: